elmastudio/aino-theme/readme.txt

 == Description ==

-Aino is a full site editing block theme for the WordPress block editor.
-Let's start to build creative websites with Aino theme and the Aino blocks plugin.
+Aino is an avant-garde, multi-purpose WordPress theme for the block editor.
+In combination with the Aino Blocks plugin you can build advanced page layouts using Aino's pre-designed block patterns with one click.
+Create a unique online shop, business website, portfolio or personal blog with Aino and stand out from the crowd.

 You can find more information and helpful resources about Aino on https://wpaino.com.